liavjulio/Car-agency---Java/README.md

 Vehicle Agency Java Project

-The Vehicle Agency project is a Java system that incorporates various design patterns, including Memento, Abstract Factory, Observer, Decorator, ThreadPool, and Singleton.
-It provides a user-friendly graphical user interface (GUI) for managing vehicles, conducting test drives, and supporting concurrent operations with threads.
+The Vehicle Agency project is a Java system that using various design patterns such as : Memento, Abstract Factory, Decorator and more.
+It provides a user-friendly graphical user interface for managing vehicles, doing test drives, and supporting concurrent operations with threads.

 Features

-Vehicle Management: Add new vehicles, sell vehicles, and conduct test drives.
+Vehicle agency managment : Add new vehicles, sell vehicles, and conduct test drives.
-Graphical User Interface: User-friendly interface for easy interaction.
+Graphical User Interface : User-friendly interface.
-Design Patterns: Utilizes Memento, Abstract Factory, Observer, Decorator, ThreadPool, and Singleton patterns.
+Design Patterns : Utilizes Memento, Abstract Factory, Observer, Decorator, ThreadPool, and Singleton patterns.
-Save & Load: Save up to 3 mementos and load them using the "save"/"load" buttons (LIFO).
+Save and Load : Save up to 3 mementos and load them using the "save"/"load" buttons.
-Concurrent Operations: Supports concurrent operations with thread pooling.
+Supports concurrent operations with thread pooling.

 Installation